avmoore000/DeepSample/README.md

 Created a working implementation of the zero-crossing algorithm.
 Added a file describing the algorithms we are targeting, and began a works cited list for use in the final paper.

 Week of Feb 22 2020
 Began the implementation of the spectrum flux and cepstrum algorithms.
 Created a skeleton for the ANN to be completed this week.

+Week of Feb 29 2020
+Implemented printing of results for both debugging purposes and for sending to the neural network.